storyfeet/bob_cards_elm/rules.md

 To move the wagon, a player must be on the same tile as the wagon and use a movement action to move the wagon **instead** of themselves.
 (The Wagon follows the same movement rules they would)

+In Co-op the Wagon takes 'n' damage by all losing 'n' VP In Verses all players who did not defend the Wagon lose 'n' VP

 **In Co-op mode, if any player dies, the whole group fail the mission and lose.**

 ## Speed of the Slowest -- Co-op Only